MAKHOSI FOUNDATION is a transformative ceremonial space

 Gogo Ekhaya and Gogo Thule underwent a form of cultural reclaimation through an African-Indigenous initiation to transform into iSangoma: traditional healers carrying the wisdom of their elders and ancestors.
 Gogo means grandmother in zulu, which identifies one as a carrier of ancestral wisdom with the ability to guide and provide remedies of well-being.

-Guiding you to navigate your healing journey and ancestral gifts.
-We use divination, dreamwork; storytelling to restore cultural identity and to establish a cosmological map of life.
+Guiding you to navigate your healing journey and gifts to restore a cultural identity within an ancestral cosmological map of life.

-We transmit song and dance to re-wild the body as an instrument of prayer and well-being; engage in herbal studies to cleanse the body, to invigorate the senses and to fortify primal instincts.
-We invite deep introspection to expand your consciousness.
+We teach ancestral practices to re-wild the body as an instrument of prayer and well-being.
+Through herbal studies, we cleanse the body, invigorate the senses, and fortify primal instincts.
+We invite deep introspection to expand consciousness.

-We immerse ourselves in nature-oriented rituals and cultural immersions to cultivate inner silence, strengthen interpersonal relationships and to deepen connections to the natural world.
-We expand, we study, we transform in community with self, land, and humanity.
+We immerse ourselves in nature-oriented rituals and cultural experiences to cultivate inner silence, strengthen interpersonal relationships, and deepen connection to the natural world.
+We expand, study, and transform in community, with self, land, and humanity.

 A living library of self-paced ancestral studies -- created for seekers of rooted spiritual teachings.
 You'll find guided practices, ancestral cosmologies, and pathways of ritual to help you return to the wisdom of your lineage.